Plots a heat map for a pair of attributes.

 - If Stripes with averages is ticked, a new line with attribute averages will be displayed on the left.

-- Row Annotations adds annotations to each instance on the right.
+Row Annotations adds annotations to each instance on the right.
+Color colors the instances with the corresponding value of the selected categorical variable.

 - If Keep aspect ratio is ticked, each value will be displayed with a square (proportionate to the map).